 - Bulky to carry around

-At the end of the day, if you are able to afford a Diono Rainier car seat and are looking for something that will stay put in the car, this is the car seat for you.
-It’s safe, it’s secure and but it has some of the lowest ratings for usability.
+At the end of the day, if you are able to afford a Diono Rainier car seat and are looking for something that will stay put in the car, then this is a solid car seat choice.
+It’s safe and secure, but it has some of the lowest ratings for usability.

 To see the best booster car seats (and why this one didn’t make the list), read our Best Booster Seat article.